 GeneCards Summary for ARHGAP31 Gene

 ARHGAP31 (Rho GTPase Activating Protein 31) is a Protein Coding gene.
 Diseases associated with ARHGAP31 include adams-oliver syndrome 1 and adams-oliver syndrome.
-Among its related pathways are Signaling by GPCR and G-protein signaling_Regulation of CDC42 activity.
+Among its related pathways are Cytoskeletal Signaling and Signaling by Rho GTPases.
 GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
 An important paralog of this gene is ARHGAP30.